Amit Shilo

 My first book is Beyond Death in the Oresteia: Poetics, Ethics, and Politics (Cambridge University Press, 2022).
 It analyzes the multitude of views on the afterlife in the trilogy, ranging from oblivion to ghostly returns to one of the earliest examples in Western thought of postmortem judgment.
 Among the book’s central arguments is that specific ideas about the afterlife function as ethical checks for the living against political violence.

 An article on the afterlife in Greek tragedy and Plato has appeared in ThéoRèmes (2013).
 Another, on the Ghost of Clytemnestra and ethical thought appeared in the American Journal of Philology (2018).
 In it, I take the Ghost’s claims seriously, as the Erinyes do.
 I find that crediting this undead, lying, murdering character entails a literary-philosophical provocation past normative ethical assumptions. [links to each article below].
 I have published a book chapter in Wiley’s Companion to Aeschylus (2022), entitled “Ghosts, Demons, and Gods: Supernatural Challenges.”
 A third article, “The Chained Demons of Creation: Literalism and Unetymology in Genesis 1” (in press at ThéoRèmes) combines biblical Hebrew philology, literary criticism, and religious studies.
 It argues that the first creation story structures its own “literal” reception through simultaneously stripping the dangerous names of nature divinities and drawing attention to its technique.
 A recent article at Arethusa, “Unanimous Gods, Unanimous Athens: The Oresteia’s Challenge to Democracy,” engages more directly with modern political-theological theories and political philosophy.
-I am co-editing two books, Reconciliation in the Greco-Roman World and Cathartic History.
+I am co-editing a book under contract, Reconciliation in the Greco-Roman World and am the head editor of a proposed special issue, Cathartic History.
 My next monograph is provisionally entitled “Polytheism and Democracy: Ancient and Modern.”
 In it I compare the plural theologies, values, and practices of Greek polytheism and the theories, institutions, and processes of Athenian Democracy.

 My research has recently also expanded in diverse directions: In environmental humanities I am writing on ancient views of life and the modern search for life in space; as well as on the materiality, religious and political dimensions of classical bone-reburials.
-Following a long-standing interest in digital humanities and NLP and collective translation projects in graduate school, I have joined our brilliant Professor Annie Lamar and the LOREL lab on several projects related to testimonies of displacement, arising from the Nakba.
+Following a long-standing interest in digital humanities and NLP and collective translation projects in graduate school, I have joined our brilliant Professor Annie Lamar and the LOREL lab on several projects related to testimonies of displacement, arising from the Nakba (one has been published, see below).
 In comparative work I have been privileged to work with colleagues and students on projects related to Indian and Japanese mythology and religion.
-I am an affiliate of UCSB Religious Studies and of the Centre de Recherche Écritures, Université de Lorraine, France [https://ecritures.univ-lorraine.fr/].
+I am an affiliate of UCSB’s Religious Studies and History Departments, and of the Centre de Recherche Écritures, Université de Lorraine, France [https://ecritures.univ-lorraine.fr/].

 I have been fortunate that my teaching has often furthered my research, including graduate seminars on “Greek Democracy and Its Critics” and “Classical Tyranny,” as well as graduate and undergraduate courses on Greek tragedy, Homer, Plato, Aristotle, Herodotus, the ancient afterlife, Greek intellectual revolutions, and mythology.